PRESSING PAST PENTECOST: TWO (EXCERPT OF THE FEASTS OF THE LORD)

 The Lord God singled out the firstborn of Egypt for death because Pharaoh was holding the Lord’s firstborn in captivity (Exodus 4:22,23).

 ‘Now the blood shall be a sign for you on the houses where you are.
 And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 (Exodus 12:13)

 The blood of the lamb was for a sign on the houses.
 No mention is made of the sins of the Israelites.
 The Lord God was about to pass through Egypt executing judgment against Ptah, the fire God, Neith, the cow, Re, the sun God (you may remember that Joseph’s father-in-law was Potipherah, the priest of On, where Re was worshiped), and the rest of the many gods and goddesses of nature that the Egyptians worshiped.

 It is not stated, in the account of this first most important Passover, that the blood of the lamb covered the sins of the Israelites.
 The blood was a sign on the houses so when the Lord judged Ptah, Neith, Re, Kneph, Amon, and the other gods the plague would not be on the people of Israel.

-And this day shall be unto you for a memorial; and ye shall keep it a feast to the Lord throughout your generations; ye shall keep it a feast by an ordinance for ever.
+‘So this day shall be to you a memorial; and you shall keep it as a feast to the LORD throughout your generations.
+You shall keep it as a feast by an everlasting ordinance.
 (Exodus 12:14)